-'People lost everything and there was nothing they could do'
+'People lost everything, there was nothing they could do'

 In more than 30 years in business, City of Sydney councillor Angela Vithoulkas has seen the difficulties faced by small business owners.
 Her successful career in public and business life has been acknowledged through numerous awards including being named the City of Sydney Business of the Year, NSW Entrepreneur of the Year, and the 2007 Telstra Women's Business Owner of the Year.